jlstevens/thesis/content/pages/Index.md

 [<i>A reproducible workflow for exploratory research</i>](reproducibility.html) : Notebook containing all the figures used in Chapter 3.
 <br>
 [<i>Quantifying the dynamics of cortical development</i>](gcal.html) : Notebook containing all the figures used in Chapter 5. <br>
+[<i>Unifying developmental and evoked response dynamics</i>](tcal.html) : Notebook containing all the figures used in Chapter 6, linking to supplementary notebooks as necessary <br>

 # Publications